 According to OCR's investigation, BCBST failed to implement appropriate administrative and physical safeguards as required by the HIPAA Security Rule.
 More specifically, BCBST failed to perform the required security evaluation in response to operational changes and did not have adequate facility access controls.

-In addition to the $1.5 million settlement, the Resolution Agreement between MEEI and OCR included a corrective action plan, which requires MEEI to review, revise, and maintain policies and procedures to ensure compliance with the Security Rule, and retain an independent monitor who will conduct assessments of MEEI’s compliance with the corrective action plan and render semi-annual reports to HHS for a 3-year period.
-MEEI did not admit any liability in the agreement and OCR did not concede that MEEI was not liable for civil monetary penalties.
+In addition to the $1,500,000 settlement, the Resolution Agreement between BCBST and OCR requires BCBST to revise its Privacy and Security policies, conduct robust trainings for all employees, and perform monitor reviews to ensure compliance with the corrective action plan.
+BCBST did not admit any liability in the agreement and OCR did not concede that BCBST was not liable for civil monetary penalties.